abdirahodan/abdirahodana/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "What I'm up to lately" # leave blank to exclude
+title: "Lately" # leave blank to exclude
 number_featured: 0 # pulling from mainSections in config.toml
+use_featured: false # if false, use most recent by date
 number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |